webhintio/hint/packages/hint-http-cache/README.md

 ### `max-age`

-By default the recommended value for the page is `Cache-Control: no-cache` or a `max-age` equal or less to 3 minutes.
+By default, the recommended value for the page is `Cache-Control: no-cache` or a `max-age` equal or less to 3 minutes.
 For the resources `max-age` should be greater or equal to 1 year.
 You can change this as follows: